Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 Everyone except the hags will be surprised.
 On her turn, Mathilda will cast Incontinence with the Coven Magic trait on the PC if they're wearing the *Headband of Intellect*, and Agatha and/or Glinda will approach the PC in an attempt to snatch it away.
 Have the hag roll a Dexterity (Sleight of Hand) check contested by the Player's Strength (Athletics) or Dexterity (Acrobatics) check.
 If she succeds, she manages to snatch the headband from the PC.
 If Mathilda goes last amongst the three hags, have each hag try to snatch the headband without casting Incontinence.

-Afterwards, or if the PC is not wearing the *Headband of Intellect*, the three hags will target Tallis with Witch Bolt on their turns unless they can target him with their Piercing Glare.
-They will continue dealing damage to him in their following turns.
+Afterwards, or if the PC is not wearing the *Headband of Intellect*, the three hags will target Tallis, Shael, and the PC with Witch Bolt on their turns unless they can target them with their Piercing Glare.
+They will continue dealing damage to them in their following turns.

-Draegor will attack one of the hags with resolve instead of running away.
-Mathilda will cast Hold Person on him to try and mitigate his attacks.

-After Tallis goes down, Agatha will cast fog cloud and the hags will escape.
-Have them roll a Dexterity (Stealth) checks as a group against the PC's passive perception.
+After a few rounds, Agatha will cast fog cloud and the hags will escape.
+Have them roll a Dexterity (Stealth) checks with advantage as a group against the PC's Wisdom (Perception) at disadvantage.
 If they fail, tell the Player they hear the front doors slam shut.

 ***Describing Coven Magic.** As one hag casts a spell with coven magic, describe the two other hags chanting with her and providing somatic components for the spell.
 A successful DC 15 Intelligence (Arcana) check will reveal that one hag cannot cast a spell alone and needs her sisters for it.*

-Since NPCs don't get death saving throws, Tallis will die.
-Shael will immediately run to him and cast Revivify.

 # Appendix A